At papaeya, we are travel experts who make games about travel.

 🧳 Final Boarding Call

-Whether you're drawn to the high-flying glamour of the jet age or the cutthroat strategies of modern airline competition, aviation board games offer something for everyone.
-They're not just fun—they’re a fantastic way to explore how the airline industry works, with all the tension, ambition, and turbulence that comes with it.
+Whether you’re drawn to the glamour of the jet age or the cutthroat strategy of modern airline competition, aviation board games offer something for everyone.
+They’re not just entertaining — they’re a fascinating way to explore how airlines actually work, with all the ambition, risk, and turbulence that comes with the industry.

 Back to blog